cybera/netbox-sidekick/docs/devices.md

 device is "up", enabled, and various counters of the Interface that can be used for metrics.

-Importing this information is done via NAPALM and requires a device to have some key "Secrets" configured.
+Importing this information is done via SNMP and requires a device to have some key "Secrets" configured.
 See the above section on Devices for how to do this.